gardehal/python-playlist/README.md

 ## TODO

-- play local/directory streams
 - implement file/folder fetch
-- add length of stream in seconds to qs, add in all fetches, use for display?
+- add length of stream in seconds to qs, add in all fetches, use for display? - in seconds or timestamp like hh:MM:ss ?
 - implement background content properly, should not wait for input, just play when previous stream finished (assume no ads/breaks/pauses, need playtime in model..)
-- tests for core functions like fetch and play?
 - reset doesn't work, not resetting sources
 - restore/add source, have to check on deleted